NehadAwad/Book-Management-System/README.md

 # Book Management API

 A robust and scalable REST API for managing books and authors, built with NestJS.
-This project is configured with industry best practices for security, performance, and developer experience.

 ---